ActionPace/awslambda-huggingface-optimization-project/_posts/2022-07-30-Launching my new project.md

 categories: [NLP]
 title: Launching the Serverless Optimization Project
 ---
-# Natural Language Processing for Everbody
+# Natural Language Processing for Everybody

 After about a month of setting up basic concept and executing it, I have reached a milestone and am ready to start sharing my results and plans regarding this project.